‘Cancer Slayer’ Shannen Doherty Says ‘Maggie’ Saved Her Life

-In a recent Instagram post, Shannen Doherty captioned an image with #CancerSlayer, giving herself that title after doubling up on her treatments and completing her entire treatment program by the end of the week.
+In a recent Instagram post, Shannen Doherty captioned an image with the hashtag #CancerSlayer, giving herself that title after doubling up on her treatments and completing her entire treatment program by the end of the week.
 Documenting her battle against cancer, Doherty has proven she was never the typical cancer patient, setting a new bar for those suffering from cancer and giving them a positive role model to admire in their own battles.
 Now, Doherty talks about the great importance of staying active, even when cancer leaves the body feeling completely depleted of energy, and shares what new technologies have been the most useful.

 Shannen Doherty Proves Cancer Won’t Keep Her Down